 - Switch off the lights: Exposure to light at night can interrupt your circadian rhythm.
 Use a sleep mask or blackout blinds to block sources of light that could interrupt your sleep.

 - Turn off or tune out noise: Make your bedroom as quiet as possible.
 If you live in a noisy area, or can't avoid noise in your room or house around bedtime, consider using earplugs or headphones.
 You can also drown out the noise with a white noise machine or a fan.
-One study into the sleep habits of new parents found that 50% of participants reported improved sleep quality when sources of noise were lowered.

 2. Keep a regular sleep schedule